maropu/lljvm-translator/README.md

 ## TODO

- - Needs more tests to check if the translation works correctly
- - Supports NumPy-aware translation
  - Adds more platform-dependent binaries in `src/main/resources/native`
    - Uses docker images (e.g., [dockcross](https://github.com/dockcross/dockcross) and [dockbuidl](https://github.com/dockbuild/dockbuild)) to build binaries
    - Creates a script to test binaries except for Linux/x86_64 with qemu/chroot